Edge-Intelligence-Lab/ChatDKU/RAG/README.md

 press `Enter`, then get the response.
 Use `Ctrl-D` on Linux or `Ctrl-Z` followed by `Enter` on Windows to terminate the script.

+Arize Phoenix is used for the observability/instrumentation of the RAG pipeline.
+You can open the link printed in stdout during startup in your browser to see how each stage of the RAG pipeline is run and their respective inputs/outputs.

 ### Utility for Counting and Get Size of Data Files by Extension

 Run